Deltares/Wflow.jl/docs/src/index.md

 3. Through the [Basic Model Interface](@ref), which is a standardized interface to run the model that also makes it easy to couple other BMI enabled models to it.

+Wflow can also be linked to the Flood forecasting system [Delft-FEWS](https://oss.deltares.nl/web/delft-fews/).
+This is described in [Run from Delft-FEWS](@ref)

 See the side bar on the left to navigate to other sections of the documentation.